Scholastic Corporation: Scholastic Entertainment

 led by Deborah Forte since 1995.

 It covers "all forms of media and consumer products, and is comprised [sic] four main groups – Productions, Marketing & Consumer Products, Interactive, and Audio."
-Weston Woods is its production studio, acquired in 1996, as was Soup2Nuts (best known for Dr. Katz, Professional Therapist, Science Court and Home Movies) from 2001 to 2015 before shutting down.
+Weston Woods is its production studio, acquired in 1996, as was Soup2Nuts (best known for Dr. Katz, Professional Therapist, Science Court, Home Movies and WordGirl) from 2001 to 2015 before shutting down.

-Scholastic has produced audiobooks such as the Caldecott/Newbery Collection; Television adaptations such as Clifford the Big Red Dog, Clifford's Puppy Days, Maya & Miguel, WordGirl, Animorphs, The Magic School Bus, 2004 DVDs of I Spy, Goosebumps, His Dark Materials, Puppy Place, and feature films such as The Indian in the Cupboard, The Mighty, the Harry Potter film series, Tuck Everlasting, Clifford's Really Big Movie, The Golden Compass, the Hunger Games film series, Goosebumps, Captain Underpants: The First Epic Movie, Goosebumps 2: Haunted Halloween, Mortal Engines, Clifford the Big Red Dog, and The Bad Guys.
-It will produce Smile, Voyagers!, My Secret Identity, Charles in Charge, The Magic School Bus rides Again, and the upcoming film Trunks.
+Scholastic has produced audiobooks such as the Caldecott/Newbery Collection; Scholastic has been involved with several television programs and feature films based on its books.
 In 1985, Scholastic Productions teamed up with Karl-Lorimar Home Video, a home video unit of Lorimar Productions, to form the line Scholastic-Lorimar Home Video, whereas Scholastic would produce made-for-video programming, and became a best-selling video line for kids, and the pact expired for two years, whereas Scholastic would team up with leading independent family video distributor and a label of International Video Entertainment, Family Home Entertainment, to distribute made-for-video programming for the next three years.

+Streaming service

+On September 17, 2025, Scholastic launched a free streaming app called Scholastic TV, which contains television series created by Scholastic Entertainment (such as Clifford the Big Red Dog, The Magic School Bus, among others).
+The app is catered towards children aged 2 to 12.

+It is available on devices such as Roku, Amazon Fire TV, iOS, and Android.